ingonyama-zk/icicle/docs/docs/icicle/programmers_guide/rust.md

 ## Overview

-This guide covers the usage of Icicle’s Rust API, including device management, memory operations, data transfer, synchronization, and compute APIs.
+This guide covers the usage of ICICLE’s Rust API, including device management, memory operations, data transfer, synchronization, and compute APIs.

 ## Build the Rust Application and Execute